everythingdata-ai/everythingdata-ai.github.io/_posts/2025-02-05-gcp-terraform-2.md

 ---
 layout: post
-title: Manage GCP architecutre with Terraform - Part 2
+title: Manage GCP architecutre with Terraform - Part 2 - Cloud Run Functions and AlloyDB
 categories: [Data Engineering, GCP]
 ---

 After the first part of the series about managing GCP infrastructure with Terraform, today I will continue with more use cases.
-In this article, we can see how to setp up a Cloud Run Function, and AlloyDB instance and a Data Fusion Instance using Terraform.
+In this article, we can see how to setp up a Cloud Run Function, and AlloyDB instance.

 ### Cloud Run Function through the UI
 First let's create a Cloud Run Function through the GCP user interface to understand how it works.